-[Para 1.4 & 16 of Section I and para 2.3 of Section II]

-Format of Undertaking

-The Chief General Manager, Internal Debt Management Department, Reserve Bank of India, Central Office Building, Mumbai - 400 001

-By

-Registered Office

-WHEREAS the Reserve Bank of India (RBI) has offered in principle to permit us to undertake Primary Dealer (PD) activity in Government securities in accordance with the Guidelines issued thereon from time to time.

-AND WHEREAS as a precondition to our being authorized to undertake PD activity we are required to furnish an undertaking covering the relative terms and conditions.

-AND WHEREAS at the duly convened Board of Directors meeting of on on , the Board has authorised Shri/Smt./Kum. and Shri/Smt./Kum. to execute and furnish an UNDERTAKING for the period July to June to the RBI jointly and severally as set out below:

-NOW, THEREFORE, in consideration of the RBI agreeing to permit us to undertake PD activity, we hereby undertake and agree:
+Format of Undertaking То The Chief General Manager, Internal Debt Management Department, Reserve Bank of India, Central Office Building, Mumbai - 400 001 Ву Registered Office Prima REAS the Reserve Bank of India (RBI) has offered in principle to permit us to undertake ary Dealer (PD) activity in Government securities in accordance with the Guidelines issued on from time to time.
+WHEREAS as a precondition to our being authorized to undertake PD activity we are red to furnish an undertaking covering the relative terms and conditions.
+Shri/S WHEREAS at the duly convened Board of Directors meeting of on on, the Board has authorised Shri/Smt./Kum and and to execute and furnish an UNDERTAKING for the d July to June to the RBI jointly and severally as set out below: , THEREFORE, in consideration of the RBI agreeing to permit us to undertake PD ty, we hereby undertake and agree: M: Tr m commit to aggregatively bid in the auction of Treasury Bills (TBs), including Cash anagement Bills (CMBs) to the extent of specific per cent of each issue of auction reasury Bills/Cash Management Bills as decided every year (April-March) and for a inimum amount equal to the underwriting commitment (allotted under Minimum anderwriting Commitment and Additional Competitive Underwriting) for Gol Dated